Strand Bookstore: 2020 controversies

 In March 2020, the Strand laid off most of its employees due to the COVID-19 pandemic, though in April it received a Paycheck Protection Program loan between $1 and $2 million intended to help maintain 212 jobs of which 188 had already been eliminated.
 Less than two dozen union jobs were restored.
 In July 2020, the Strand laid off 12 recently rehired employees.

 On July 15, 2020, the Strand opened a new location on the Upper West Side, replacing Book Culture.

 On October 23, 2020, Bass Wyden released a statement on Twitter saying the Strand was in danger of closing.
 This plea for help, issued on a Friday, drew enormous sales in the following days, with 25,000 online orders placed over the following weekend.
-However, it also drew criticism from those who had followed the ongoing labor issues at the store.
+Conversely, it also drew criticism from those who had followed the ongoing labor issues at the store.

-Bass Wyden also drew criticism for purchasing $115,000 in Amazon stock in April and May, and then $60,000 to $200,000 of the stock in June, after having previously characterized the company as a threat to the Strand's survival.
+Bass Wyden drew criticism as well for purchasing $115,000 in Amazon stock in April and May, and then $60,000 to $200,000 of the stock in June, after having previously characterized the company as a threat to the Strand's survival.